When was the last time there was a pre-planned historical event?

 We raced twice earning a 6th place and a 7th place finish.

-This was the next step in my realization that the handover was upon us.
+This was a step in my realization that the handover was upon us.
 This was the last time that the Black Watch would be helping out with the Stanley event.
 Representatives of the Black Watch played their Scottish instruments to the delight of the spectators.
 The emcee noted this was the last official appearance of the Black Watch at the Dragon Boat races in Stanley but he said he hoped they would return next year as civilians.
 However, I think most of us knew that this would not happen.

 I had to leave the festivities early to go finish studying for my midterm.